Creating a Message Board (Forum)

 For my webmaster forum, Website Babble, I use vBulletin.
 If you watched the video above you probably saw how powerful the software is.
 I will never use anything other than vBulletin for my forums and it's well worth the price.

 I found it quite simple to install the forum once I understood how to upload files to my web host.
-You can read all about uploading files in my FTP tutorial.
+You can read all about uploading files in my FTP tutorial

 Trust me, you do not have to become a programmer to install vBulletin.
 I am hardly the technical guru and I picked up on it pretty quickly.

-I started by purchasing a license from vBulletin and they provided me with the files that I need to save to my web host.
 I had to configure 3 or 4 different files per their instructions, then I uploaded everything to my site, customized my colors/design through their Admin panel and my forum was ready to go.

 Remotely Hosted Message Board Solutions